openstack/glance/doc/source/user/glanceapi.rst

   ``aki``, ``ari``, ``ami``, ``raw``, ``iso``, ``vhd``, ``vhdx``, ``vdi``, ``qcow2``, ``vmdk`` or ``ploop``.

-  For more information, see :doc:`About Disk and Container Formats <formats>`.
+  For more information, see :ref:`formats`.

 * ``x-image-meta-container_format``

   This header is required, unless reserving an image.
 Valid values are one of ``aki``, ``ari``, ``ami``, ``bare``, ``ova``, ``ovf``, or ``docker``.

-  For more information, see :doc:`About Disk and Container Formats <formats>`.
+  For more information, see :ref:`formats`.

 * ``x-image-meta-size``